HOME

 Getting from here to the Biblical model:

 In the United States and most of the world, we are far from the Biblical model of relieving poverty.
-The current direction of nations is generally away from it and toward socialism, as with Obamacare.
+The modern direction of nations is generally away from it and toward socialism, as with Obamacare.
 Merely cutting taxes and trying to defeat socialist healthcare legislation is not good enough.
-It will appear, rightly to an extent, that Christians don't care about the poor unless churches implement well-established, wide-spread programs of poverty relief that can replace the burden now carried by the State.
-(The same amount of money would not be needed.
-The money spent by the church to care for the poor would be much less than what civil governments currently spend on welfare because 1) a tax rate of less than 10% would astronomically increase the number of jobs and economic prosperity in general since much less money would be taken away from the business owners/job producers through taxation - a rising tide lifts all boats - and 2) the moral uplift provided by Christian charities would help the poor escape the ways of thinking and habits that often lead to poverty.)
-Churches must teach the moral obligation of giving at least an annual one-third tithe exclusively for poverty-relief.
-Current high rates of taxation hinder church-based poverty programs because high taxes take money away from Christians that they could give to their church for poverty relief.
+It will appear, rightly to an extent, that Christians don't care about the poor unless churches implement well-established, wide-spread programs of poverty relief that can replace the burden now carried by the state.
+Churches must teach the moral obligation of giving at least an annual one-third tithe exclusively to feed the poor, as well as providing programs of poverty relief that encourage work and self-sufficiency.
+Current high rates of taxation hinder church-based poverty programs by consuming funds that could go to church programs.
 This calls for this generation of Christians to give sacrificially to change things.
-Christians must do what they can to give to the church at the levels that the Bible requires even while suffering taxation by the State at levels that far exceed what the Bible warns against.
+The secularists aren't going to do it.
+They see the church as no more important than a knitting club.
+They don't see the church as an essential institution in a healthy society as the Bible teaches that it is.
+Christians must do what they can to give to the church at the levels that the Bible requires even while suffering taxation by the state at levels that far exceed what the Bible warns against.
 Along with your prayers, your giving to the poor will ascend as a memorial before God (Acts 10:4), and Jesus will take notice (Mark 12:41).

 • An Economic Commentary on the Bible: A Multi-Volume Exposition by Gary North